playframework/playframework/documentation/manual/scalaGuide/main/json/ScalaJson.md

 """)
 ```

+This sample is used in all next samples.

 As explained previously, the parsing is performed by [Jackson](http://jackson.codehaus.org/).

 ## Accessing Path in a Json tree

-As soon as you have a `JsValue` you can navigate into the tree.
+As soon as you have a `JsValue` you can navigate into the JSON tree.
-The API looks like the one provided to navigate into XML document by Scala using `NodeSeq` and you retrieve `JsValue`.
+The API looks like the one provided to navigate into XML document by Scala using `NodeSeq` except you retrieve `JsValue`.

 ### Simple path `\`